 Sand in a single direction to more easily achieve a smooth finish.
 It will take less work to sand out the scratches from the coarse sandpaper with the fine sandpaper if you do.

-Step Two: Sand the Surface Smooth
+Step 2: Sand the Surface Smooth

-Use a fine grit sandpaper to smooth the rough surface of the rough-sanded tin.
+Use a fine-grit sandpaper to smooth the rough surface of the rough-sanded tin.
 Again, pick a direction and sand in it to avoid a grooving or crosshatching effect.

 Once you've sanded the surfaces to the desired smoothness your tin is ready to begin the crayon wax masking process.

-Step Three: Cover It with Crayon
+Step 3: Cover It With Crayon

 Use a dark colored crayon to color in the side you wish to create a design on.
 Any color will do because you are just going to rub it off later, but dark colors provide the best contrast so you can see what you are doing when you scratch an image into it.